sbt/website/src/sphinx/Detailed-Topics/Tasks.md

 1. By integrating with the settings system, tasks can be added, removed, and modified as easily and flexibly as settings.
-2. Input Tasks \</Extending/Input-Tasks\> use
+2.  `Input Tasks </Extending/Input-Tasks>` use
-    parser combinators \<Parsing-Input\> to define the syntax for their arguments.
+    `parser combinators <Parsing-Input>` to define the syntax for their arguments.
 This allows flexible syntax and tab-completions in the same way as /Extending/Commands.
 3. Tasks produce values.
-Other tasks can access a task's value by calling value on it within a task definition.
+Other tasks can access a task's value by calling `value` on it within a task definition.
 4. Dynamically changing the structure of the task graph is possible.
     Tasks can be injected into the execution graph based on the result of another task.
-5. There are ways to handle task failure, similar to try/catch/finally.
+5. There are ways to handle task failure, similar to `try/catch/finally`.
 6. Each task has access to its own Logger that by default persists the logging for that task at a more verbose level than is initially printed to the screen.